-Once upon a time, a very built unemployed man asked for a job to a timber merchant but he was neither much educated nor did he have much experience.
+Once upon a time, an unemployed man approached a timber merchant for a job but he was neither much educated nor did he have much experience however he had a strong and robust physique.
 So the merchant kept him on probation as a woodcutter.
 The merchant was really generous so he offered very good pay and working conditions were also such.
 Hence, the woodcutter was determined to do his best.
 The merchant gave him an axe and showed him the area where he supposed to work.
 The first day, the woodcutter cut and brought trunks of 18 trees.

 Impressed by this the merchant offered him the permanent position on the very same day, “Congratulations and Keep it up!” the merchant complimented.
 Encouraged and pumped by such kind words, the woodcutter kept working harder and harder.
 The next week during a routine evaluation, the merchant found out he could only bring 15 trees.
 So the merchant was vaguely disappointed and asked him to work harder.